-16.3 Describe the data protection authority's approach to exercising those powers, with examples of recent cases.
+17.3 Describe the data protection authority's approach to exercising those powers, with examples of recent cases

-There are no recent cases or precedents illustrating this authority's approach.
+There are no recent cases or precedents illustrating the INAI's approach.

-16.4 Does the data protection authority ever exercise its powers against businesses established in other jurisdictions?
+17.4 Does the data protection authority ever exercise its powers against businesses established in other jurisdictions?
 If so, how is this enforced?

-So far there is no precedent of Mexican DPA having exercised its powers against businesses established in other jurisdictions.
+So far there is no precedent for the INAI having exercised its powers against businesses established in other jurisdictions.

-17 E-discovery / Disclosure to Foreign Law Enforcement Agencies
+18 E-discovery / Disclosure to Foreign Law Enforcement Agencies

-17.1 How do businesses typically respond to foreign e-discovery requests, or requests for disclosure from foreign law enforcement agencies?
+18.1 How do businesses typically respond to foreign e-discovery requests, or requests for disclosure from foreign law enforcement agencies?

-Any e-discovery requests or requests for disclosure from foreign law enforcement agencies have to be validated by Mexican Courts, in order that they may be validly enforced in Mexico.
+Any e-discovery requests or requests for disclosure from foreign law enforcement agencies have to be validated by Mexican Courts for them to be validly enforced in Mexico.
 If any order or request from any foreign law enforcement agency is not validated through a Mexican Court, a company may refuse to comply with it.

-17.2 What guidance has/have the data protection authority(ies) issued?
+18.2 What guidance has/have the data protection authority(ies) issued?